WASasquatch/was-node-suite-comfyui/NODES.md

 <details>
 <summary><b>Image SSAO (Ambient Occlusion)</b></summary>

-Add contact shadows to an image using a depth map: wherever the depth jumps, the shallower side is darkened, the way light fails to reach a crevice.
-Gives a flat render a sense of solidity.
+Shade an image as though its height map were real relief standing off the page.
+Rays are traced out from every pixel in a full circle, and a pixel is darkened by how much of the sky the surrounding ridges block.
+Sinks and the insides of corners go dark, open ground stays bright.

 | | |
 |---|---|